Tatura: Sport

+Tatura soccer club participates in the Bendigo amateur soccer league.The club was founded in 1961 by Italian immigrants.

 Tatura is home to the Tatura Racecourse Reserve, where the Tatura & Shepparton Racing Club Inc hosts a minimum of three full TAB race meetings each season, including the Italian Plate Festival in December – a celebration of the local Italian community and culture – and the Tatura Easter Cup.
 The Cup day also features the Mark Goring Memorial race, honouring jockey Mark Goring who died of injuries sustained in a fall at the Tatura track in 2003.
 As well as a Western & Quarter Horse arena and Club rooms, the Reserve is a thoroughbred training facility, with grass and sand track, and swimming facilities as well as practice barriers and jumps schooling course.
 20 Racing Victoria-licensed trainers are registered to the Racecourse.
 In addition to race meetings, the club also runs regular official trials and jumpouts (unbroadcast trials).

 Education

-Tatura has two primary schools serving both the town and surrounding areas: Tatura Primary School is a public school located south of the town centre, whilst Sacred Heart School is a private school located on the town's main street.
-Due to Tatura's proximity to Shepparton, secondary education options include Notre Dame College, Shepparton, Wanganui Park Secondary College, Goulburn Valley Grammar School, Mooroopna Secondary College, Shepparton High School, and McGuire Secondary College.
+Tatura has two primary schools serving both the town and surrounding areas: Tatura Primary School is a public school located south of the town centre, whilst Sacred Heart School is a private Catholic school located on the town's main street.
+Due to Tatura's proximity to Shepparton, secondary education options include Notre Dame College, Shepparton, Goulburn Valley Grammar School, and Greater Shepparton Secondary College.

-Tatura is located 20 minutes from La Trobe University Shepparton Campus as well as the Goulburn Ovens Institute of TAFE which both offer a range of tertiary and TAFE courses for the Goulburn Valley.
+Tatura is located 20 minutes from La Trobe University Shepparton Campus as well as the Goulburn Ovens Institute of TAFE, which both offer a range of tertiary and TAFE courses for the Goulburn Valley.